 Western aspires to be a leading educational institution in sustainability and stewardship by embedding sustainable practices into its curriculum, operations, and research.
-This page is dedicated to demonstrating the areas in which Western has been recognized for its excellence.
+This page is dedicated to displaying some of the areas in which Western has been recognized for its sustainability excellence.

 This award was granted to Western for demonstrated environmental commitment to waste reduction and diversion.
 Western currently achieves 60% waste diversion on campus.
 This means that 60% of all the waste that is generated is recovered through established recycling and composting programs.
 Western is continuously advancing waste diversion through improved recovery programs, clear waste receptacle signage, and educational awareness campaigns.

 The London Business Achievement Awards acknowledge and celebrate local achievements.
 Western was nominated for this award by its recycling service provider, BFI, for its commitment to green buildings and operations; energy reductions; transportation enhancements; and waste diversion.

 Western became eligible to apply for an OBAA after winning the London Chamber of Commerce Business Achievement Award.
 Western applied and won the ICAO Award for Corporate Governance, a recognition of Western’s high standard as an exemplary corporate citizen, and its commitment in areas such as environmental stewardship.